pyeventsourcing/eventsourcing/docs/topics/deployment.rst

 project integrates into Django.
-So you can easily develop an event sourcing application using the capabilities of this library, and then write views in Django, and use the Django-Cassandra project as a means of integrating Django as an Web interface to an event sourced application that uses Cassandra.
+So you can easily develop an event sourcing application using the capabilities of this library, and then write views in Django, and use the Django-Cassandra project as a means of integrating Django as an Web interface to an event-sourced application that uses Cassandra.

 It's also possible to use this library directly with Django and Cassandra.
 You just need to configure the connection and initialise the application before handling